Old English Bars

 In this article, I want to focus on some pubs that are more well-known and some that are not.
 Each one has very special qualities, and they are all seriously historic!

-I can think of five pubs I could walk to within fifteen minutes of this house and another four if I walked for twenty five minutes or so.
+I can think of five pubs I could walk to within 15 minutes of this house and another four if I walked for 25 minutes or so.
 That's nine pubs, nine potential 'locals', several of which date back to the 18th century.
 Not so old for an English pub!

 A truly special place to visit.
 The one pub you must experience before you die!

 National Express coaches run a regular daily service from London Victoria Coach Station to Nottingham Coach Station.
-Duration of journey is 2h 50m / 3h 10m depending on which service you choose.
+The duration of the journey is 2h 50m / 3h 10m depending on which service you choose.

 Regular trains run from London Saint Pancras to Nottingham.
-Duration of journey is between 1h 55m and 2h 10m.
+The duration of the journey is between 1h 55m and 2h 10m.

 You'll find real ales and bar food at the Prospect.
 The beauty of this pub is that you can sit outside on the wooden balcony, sip your beer and watch the boats sail past on the River Thames just below.
 An absolute delight on a balmy summer evening.

 I've had a few very special nights out at the Prospect.
 If you stay long enough, especially on weekend evenings, you'll no doubt strike up a conversation with a local or two, or vice versa, and there's nothing quite so timeless as a 'chinwag' with a proper Londoner.
-You might even bump into a genuine Cockney (a Londoner born within the sound of Bow Bells - see my hub to understand more)
+You might even bump into a genuine Cockney (a Londoner born within the sound of Bow Bells; see my article to understand more)